miromotl/hugo-app/content/_index.md

         weight: -200
 ---

-## A small test site.
+## A small test site for HUGO.
-Displaying lists of recent earthquakes.
+Displaying lists of recent earthquakes, some Corona data, and a list of astronauts currently in space.

 Using milligram as a CSS framework.